kevinmasson/website/content/posts/2020/ray-tracer-with-webgl-compute.md

 ---
-title: "Writting a ray tracer for the web"
+title: "Writing a ray tracer for the web"
 date: 2020-01-13
 draft: false
 description: "Major issues I encountered while making a toy ray tracer using compute shaders for the web."